We engage in a diversity of creative strategies to envision and practice this kind of world.

 Anabel Khoo is a writer, artist, and facilitator dedicated to a visionary, relational, and embodied politics of collective liberation.
 She has over a decade of experience working with social justice groups such as: Prometheus Radio Project, CHRY 105.5 FM, OPIRG York, Allied Media Conference, and ILL NANA/DiverseCity Dance Company.
 She holds a BA in International Development, Communications, and Environmental Studies from McGill University and an MA in Communication and Culture from York University.
 She has spoken publicly and published internationally on: social movement building, community media/art, racism, queerness, and healing justice.
 Her workshop facilitation mindfully engages the group’s lived experiences with anti-oppression and anti-racism to strengthen their spirit and harvest organizational resources.
 She is also training to be a psychotherapist in private practice and is currently an intern therapist at The Living Institute clinic in Toronto.

-LJ Robinson is a maker and illustrator who has been designing for resistance in Kitchener-Waterloo and Toronto for the past 8 years.
-A doodling daydreamer politicized by student movements, they have worked as both an organizer and designer on promotional strategies and visual language for initiatives such as the Rainbow Reels Queer & Trans Film Festival (2011-2013), Mining Injustice Solidarity Network, Waterloo Public Interest Group (WPIRG), Free2Pee at George Brown College, York University Graduate Students’ Association, and Planned Parenthood Toronto’s Queering Sex Ed project.
-LJ holds a BA in English Literature from the University of Waterloo and studied Graphic Design at George Brown College, receiving an Equity Award for their design thesis project, a physical toolkit for small businesses to promote the safety of trans and gender nonconforming people accessing public bathrooms.
+LJ Robinson is a designer and illustrator who has been creating communications for resistance in Kitchener-Waterloo and Toronto for the past 10 years.
+Politicized by student movements, they have worked as both an organizer and designer on promotional strategies and visual language for initiatives such as the Rainbow Reels Queer & Trans Film Festival (2011-2013), Mining Injustice Solidarity Network, Waterloo Public Interest Group (WPIRG), Free2Pee at George Brown College, York University Graduate Students’ Association, and Planned Parenthood Toronto’s Queering Sex Ed project.
+LJ holds a BA in English Literature from the University of Waterloo and studied Graphic Design at George Brown College, receiving an Equity Award for their design thesis project, a toolkit for small businesses to promote the safety of trans and gender nonconforming people accessing public bathrooms.

 Jenny Chan is an illustrator, front-end developer, and graphic designer who has been agitating and creating in Toronto for the last 6 years, collaborating with folks such as the Queer Zine Fair, the Letters to the Universe Collective, the Toronto Anarchist Bookfair, and Black Lives Matter-Toronto, to create imaginative work reflective of these transformative movements.
 Through her work with the Radical Design School, she strives to make art and design not only accessible, but also important tools of revolutionary social change.
 She attended the University of Waterloo, HackerYou, and OCADU, for environmental studies, front-end development, and illustration, and loves when these passions converge.
 Digitally, they have worked in a multitude of capacities, as a digital media manager, social media specialist, webmaster, front-end developer, and web designer, with non-profits, national publications, environmental NGOs, digital agencies, and more.